 - (2) GED or HS Diploma or TASC Assessment

 - (3) ACT/SAT/Accuplacer Scores

 - (4) High School and/or College Transcripts

 Some programs have limited enrollment and require additional requirements for admission.
-Please visit the website at www.easternwv.edu or call 304-434-8000 for further information.
+Please visit the website at Home | Eastern West Virginia Community and Technical College (easternwv.edu) or call 304-434-8000 for further information.

 Individuals with Disabilities